MicrosoftDocs/visualstudio-docs/mac/debugging.md

 ![](Images/debugging-image3.png)

 ##Conditional Breakpoints
 You can also set rules dictating the circumstances under which a breakpoint should occur, this is know as adding a *conditional breakpoint*.
-To set a conditional breakpoint, access the  <span class="UIItem">Breakpoint Properties window</span>, which can be done in two ways:
+To set a conditional breakpoint, access the  **Breakpoint Properties window**, which can be done in two ways:

 * To add a new conditional breakpoint, right-click on the editor margin, to the left of the line number for the code you wish to set a breakpoint on, and select New Breakpoint: